 Here are 10 safe sleep guidelines to keep in mind so you can rest a little easier:

 This is the safest position for your baby to sleep until they learn to roll over on their own.
-Once your baby has the ability to completely roll over, it is okay to allow them to remain in that position for sleep, but you should still put them on their back to begin with.
+Once your baby has the ability to completely roll over, it is OK to allow them to remain in that position for sleep, but you should still put them down to sleep on their back to begin with.

-You may have the urge to over-bundle your little one, especially in the winter months, but as long as the temperature in the room is between 68-72-degrees Fahrenheit, there is no need to layer them in excessive clothing.
-Long sleeve sleepwear with light socks is all they need to stay warm.
+You may have the urge to over-bundle your little one, especially in the winter months, but as long as the temperature in the room is between 68 to 72-degrees Fahrenheit, there is no need to layer them in excessive clothing.
+Long-sleeve sleepwear with light socks is all they need to stay warm.

 Although there are strong opinions on both sides of this subject, research has found that sharing a bed with a baby can put them at risk for SIDS.
-It is recommended by the AAP to room-share for the first 6-12 months of life, but not bed-share.
+AAP recommends parents and babies room-share for the first 6 to 12 months of life, but not bed-share.
 The same goes for sleeping on a couch or other soft surfaces during the day.
 If you want your baby close to you, you can keep the crib or bassinet next to your bed.

 Smoking is one of the risks of SIDS and even small particles on your clothing can be passed to your baby.
 Children should especially not be sleeping in an environment where there are particles of smoke in the air.
 This is something that should be considered when traveling and staying in hotels or homes of friends and family members as well.

 6.Use a monitor if they're sleeping in another room.

 The use of a baby monitor not only gives you peace of mind but can help ensure your baby remains safe while sleeping.
 While you don't need to worry over every little sound they make, there will be situations when you need to go in the room and do a safety check based on what you see or hear in the monitor.

 7.Feed your baby in a position that isn't too relaxing for you.